 Experts also benefit by communicating their clinical wisdom on medical topics of their interest to the whole world.
 After all, educating the public beyond one’s own patients is a significant part of physician’s professional calling and responsibility.

 “The genius within is the genius you can pass on” – brilliantly said neurosurgeon Dr. Philip Theodosopoulos, my former colleague and now Director, Skull Base Tumor Program at UCSF.
 Via personal video conversations, medical experts we interview pass on their genius to the entire world.

 Importantly, our project has zero conflicts of interest.

 We are 100% independent, we are not affiliated with any commercial or academic entity.
 We are absolutely “non-denominational”.
 We do not favor any hospitals or medical groups.
-In fact, we do not mention any names of hospitals where the experts we interview work at.
+In fact, we do not mention names of hospitals where the experts we interview work.
 We only mention a university name that an expert is affiliated with.

 There is absolutely no advertisement or any sponsorship on our websites.
 Never.

 We never ask for any kickbacks from the experts or clinics where we refer our patients to.
 Often a complex surgery brings $50,000 – $150,000 to a given clinic or an expert.
 We had patients who spend over $1 million in one clinic and we never asked any clinic for any “referral fees”.